openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 ### Can I have more than one TEST.ROOT?

-In general, no.  Each test is uniquely associated with exactly one test root directory, which is the the smallest enclosing directory containing a marker file called TEST.ROOT.
+In general, no.  Each test is uniquely associated with exactly one test root directory, which is the smallest enclosing directory containing a marker file called TEST.ROOT.
 In general, a test run will consist of tests from a single test suite, identified by a single test root directory.